 - 2. Blower energizes. - 3.
-Pressure switch proves blower/vent system operation.

-If the pressure switch does not close within 30 seconds, the control LED flashes 3 times with 3 second pause.
-The blower runs for 30 seconds every 2 minutes trying to get the pressure switch or blower temperature switch to close.
-This cycle repeats as long as there is a call for heat.

-- 4. Blower pre-purge period (2 seconds).

-- 5. Trial for pilot ignition (90 seconds).

-- a.
-The gas control lights the pilot by activating the spark igniter and gas flow to the pilot burner.

-- b.
-If the flame is not sensed within 90 seconds, the igniter and gas flow are deactivated, the blower will post purge and the control LED flashes 6 times with a 3 second pause.

-- 6. Main burner ignition.
+Pressure Switch Proves Blower/Vent System Operation: If both pressure switches are not closed within 30 seconds, the control LED flashes 3 times with 3 second pause.
+The blower runs for 30 seconds every 2 minutes trying to get the both pressure switches and temperature switch into a closed state.
+This cycle repeats as long as there is a call for heat. - 4.
+Blower pre-purge period (2 seconds). - 5.
+Trial For Pilot Ignition (90 seconds): - a.
+The gas control lights the pilot by activating the spark igniter and gas flow to the pilot burner. - b.
+If the flame is not sensed within 90 seconds, the igniter and gas flow are deactivated, the blower will post purge and the control LED will flash 6 times with a 3 second pause. - 6.
+Main Burner Ignition: